JACマガジン

 ⑧ Accompanying family members

-Technical intern training and Specified Skilled Worker (i) cannot be the main part of the family stay, and in principle, family members cannot accompany them.
+Technical Intern Training and Specified Skilled Worker (i) cannot be the main body of the family stay, and in principle, family members cannot be brought along.

 ⑨Number of accepted students